 Whether you’re a commercial flyer or a hobbyist, it’s important to know the laws that govern the use of Remotely Piloted Aircraft (aka drones).
 It is worth remembering that despite their small size, drones are still regarded as aircraft by CASA.
 The rules for flying drones in Australia are covered under the Civil Aviation Safety Regulations Part 101.
 Below is a summary of some important rules for different types of flyers.

 If you are not making any commercial gain from your flying, then you may fly your drone without requiring certification (please note however that “commercial gain” can include flights for advertising purposes or even uploading videos to YouTube – there does not have to be a direct payment involved).
-The following restrictions apply for uncertified flying:

 Download the Can I Fly There app to find out where you may and may not fly your drone.